 A Note on Local Cenotes Diving in Cozumel

-Cozumel has several natural cenotes (subterranean fresh-water caverns) throughout the island, but most are not considered safe for recreational diving.
-They are tucked away and not promoted as good dive spots, given their small size, far less clear water, and relative danger.
-Some very experienced tech divers on the island are known to explore a few cenotes on the island, but it is not at all common (nor generally recommended).
+The cenotes in Cozumel are tucked away and not promoted as good dive spots, given their small size, far less clear water, and relative danger.
+Some very experienced tech divers on the island are known to explore a few cenotes on the island, and may arrange cavern dives with well-qualified divers, but it is not at all common (nor generally recommended).

 However, visiting divers who are fans of cenote cavern diving can scratch that itch with an easy day trip over to Playa del Carmen, via one of Cozumel’s ferries.